-Use this when you keep telling yourself “it’s fine, it’s just busy”, but your body and downtime tell a different story.
+Use this when work feels nonstop, your off-hours do not recover you, and you keep telling yourself it is only a busy week.
 This card does not judge you.
 It simply helps you see the load more clearly.

 Quick summary